Allegheny Valley Expressway

 Rock falls are still a problem for the expressway between the RIDC Park and Harmar interchanges.
 On July 24, 2003, an estimated 400 tons of rock and debris fell from the infamous cliff and onto PA 28, causing PennDOT to reduce the roadway to one lane southbound.
 The only thing that can be done is create a "drop zone," where it can fall safely to the ground.
 Other proposals, such as installing chain-link fencing to hold back the debris, has been dismissed as impractical or too expensive.

 The next chapter in the saga of the PA 8 interchange reconstruction began on April 26, 2004.
 Just as commuters were getting used to not seeing construction on the expressway, PennDOT continued its improvements.
 The through lanes of the Allegheny Valley Expressway were rebuilt and the ramp from PA 8 south was realigned.
 Before that began, a water line had to be relocated and a 1,000-foot-long retaining wall built below the PA 28 grade.
 The $26.5 million project finished on March 17, 2005.
 The third phase of work began on June 7, 2009 which consisted of demolishing the old northbound bridge and replacing it with a modern two-lane bridge.
 It opened to one lane traffic on October 27, 2009 and opened fully a month later on November 25 drawing to a close the $22.5 million project.
 The fifth and final $27.2 million phase began on March 15, 2010, and consisted of interchange and roadway reconstruction, bridge replacement, bridge rehabilitation, wall construction, approach roadway widening, drainage, guide rail, concrete barrier, curb, landscaping, highway lighting, signing and pavement markings, signals, and improvements between Exit 4 and Exit 5.
 The majority of work was completed on December 3, 2010 when two-lane northbound traffic resumed, but minor work continued.
+On March 1, 2012, PennDOT announced that it won the 2012 Diamond Award Certificate for Engineering Excellence in Transportation from the American Council of Engineering Companies of Pennsylvania (ACEC/PA).
 See the PA 28/PA 8 Interchange Reconstruction page for a recap of the project.

 In the never ending saga of what to do with the at-grade section of East Ohio Street, more alternatives are announced on June 11, 2004.
 The new Alternate 6M was introduced, which incorporated an urban-type boulevard at the North Side end and limited-access features at the 31st and 40th Street Bridges in the form of interchanges and ten foot shoulders.
 Rialto Street would stay but Millvale Industrial Park would go, but Millvale would get better access and a riverfront park.
 Twenty-four businesses and 95 residences would be acquired, eight historic properties including the embattled Saint Nicholas Church would have to be mitigated, and approximately 2,700 feet of Norfolk Southern Railway track would be relocated.
 Alternative 6 would avoid the church and reduce the number of high retaining walls which would be textured to look like brick or stone, but only provide 2 1/2-foot-wide shoulders and a 30 MPH speed limit.
 The final plan, Alternative 2, would eliminate the church and require retaining walls up to 65 feet high.
 However, 10-foot-wide shoulders, interchanges at the two bridges, and provide a speed limit of 45 MPH.
 The Alternate 6M would incorporate Alternative 6 from the Heinz Plant to Saint Nicholas Church and then transition to Alternative 2 to Millvale.
 PennDOT proposed an observation deck along Eggers Street in Troy Hill where homes would have to be acquired.
 Final design and acquisitions took place in 2008.